stumpwm/stumpwm/README.md

 usage, docstring requests, bugs.. etc).
 I am very glad to help.
 Thank you!

+All new lisp definitions are built in a new common lisp package `stumpwm-dfg`.
+That means this repo **will not break your existing StumpWM config**.

 There is no official manual for this branch.
 However, you can quickly see what it supports in the features and config section below.